MichaelChirico/r-mailing-list-archive/README.md

 > This list is to get help about package development in R. The goal of the list is to provide a forum for learning about the package development process.
 We hope to build a community of R package developers who can help each other solve problems, and reduce some of the burden on the CRAN maintainers.
 If you are having problems developing a package or passing R CMD check, this is the place to ask!

+## `r-sig-mac` archives: Special interest group (SIC) on Mac + R

+> This list might be used also for bug reports or feature requests on the R application for OS X.